IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ### 2.2.8 Dungeons

 We want 5 handcrafted story dungeons plus a handcrafted intro dungeon.
 Additional dungeons will be procedurally generated.
 Dungeons are composed of a set of rooms which are connected through doors.
 Each room is an instance.
-In the last room of each dungeon is a boss.
+In the final room of each dungeon is a boss.
+Dungeons are not linear.
+Instead the player is forced to find the boss room.
+However, only the boss has to be killed in order to clear a dungeon.
+Not every single room.

+The the rooms out of which the dungeon is created are handcrafted and not randomly generated.
+There should be at least 5 different rooms.
+The spawn locations for the enemies are also determined by hand.
+However not all possible spawn locations must also spawn enemies.
+Since there are curses that spawn additional monsters each room, not all spawn locations must spawn an enemy.
+Instead whenever the room is first initialised the game will determine how many enemies should be spawned and then randomly pick the locations.

+Each room is its own instance.
+The player can go into another room by walking through a door of the room.
+This will then load the next room instance.
+The door leading to the boss room should be marked so that the player knows that by going through the door they will have to defeat the boss.

 The first time the player enters a room, a bunch of slimes are spawned.
 The player can only exit the room after killing all enemies within it.
-The layout of the rooms does not need to be rectangular.
+The player can also return to a room they have already been to and cleared.
+In that case no enemies are spawned and the player can immideately leave the room through any door.
 Dungeons can be left early.
 When dying or leaving a dungeon voluntarily all previous collected items remain in the player’s inventory.
 The dungeon then has to be started again from the beginning.

 #### 2.2.8.1 Intro Dungeon